About Enterprise DLP

 |

-GlobalProtect agent installed on the end
+GlobalProtect app on the end user's

-user in the Access Experience User Interface (UI) when
+device to display notifications directly to the user in the Access Experience User Interface (UI) when

 they generate a DLP incident.